dewaka/dewaka.github.io/_posts/2020-01-09-new-year-resolutions-2020.md

 These goals are by no means exhaustive and I also might update the goals on areas I would like to focus more on as the year progress.

+I hope to update the progress on these goals in wiki [logs](https://wiki.dewaka.com/log/2020).

 ### Footnotes